Louiseskinner01/project2-the-countdown/README.md

 2. Clicks Play, chooses difficulty, and generates numbers.
 3. Works through equations using the keypad and inputs.
 4. Instantly sees whether the attempt is correct or not.
-5. Timer runs out or target is met → user gets feedback and can restart..
+5. Timer runs out or target is met → user gets feedback and can restart.

 #### 4. Skeleton